cloudbrasil/api-systemmanager/doc/api.md

 <a name="GeoLocation"></a>

 ## GeoLocation
-Class for user, permission user
+Class for user, permission organization

 **Kind**: global class
 <a name="GeoLocation+location"></a>